Master Gardeners

 This fee for the course covers:

-• 14-module training, including over 60 hours of classroom instruction and field learning.
+• Program fees include a manual with over 60 hours of classroom instruction and field learning.

 • Assistance in finding a volunteer position that fits your personal interests, abilities, and time restraints for as long as you remain a Certified Master Gardener.